malekbenz/malekbenz/_posts/2016-12-02-Create-Host-Blog-for-free-with-Hexo-Github.md

 ![CMD](/images/firstAngularApp/index.html.v01.png){:class="img-responsive" }

-Run the app and you should get:
+Run the app and you should see something like:

 ![CMD](/images/firstAngularApp/index.html.v01.preview.png){:class="img-responsive" }

 Congratulations for you first angularjs app.